giantswarm/gatling-app/README.md

 test(s) to run.
 This configuration can be provided either as a `configMap`, or as a URL to a simulation hosted somewhere accessible by the cluster.
 If the URL method is used then an initContainer will download the simulation file before Gatling runs.
-These values can be provided via the `values.yaml` file.
+These values must be provided via the `values.yaml` file.

 Notes: